InternetHealthReport/ihr-website/CONTRIBUTING.md

 ## Committing and pushing your work
 # Ensure branch
 $ git branch
-# Fetch and merge with upstream/dev
+# Fetch and merge with upstream/master
 $ git fetch upstream
-$ git merge upstream/dev
+$ git merge upstream/master
 # Add untracked files
 $ git add .
 # Commit all changes with appropriate commit message and description
 $ git commit -m "your-commit-message" -m "your-commit-description"
-# Fetch and merge with upstream/dev again
+# Fetch and merge with upstream/master again
 $ git fetch upstream
-$ git merge upstream/dev
+$ git merge upstream/master
 # Push changes to your forked repository
 $ git push origin <type>/<issue|issue-number>/{<additional-fixes>}

 ## Creating the PR using GitHub Website
-# Create Pull Request from <type>/<issue|issue-number>/{<additional-fixes>} branch in your forked repository to the dev branch in the upstream repository
+# Create Pull Request from <type>/<issue|issue-number>/{<additional-fixes>} branch in your forked repository to the master branch in the upstream repository
 # After creating PR, add a Reviewer (Any Admin) and yourself as the assignee
 # Link Pull Request to appropriate Issue, or Project+Milestone (if no issue created)
 # IMPORTANT: Do Not Merge the PR unless specifically asked to by an admin.